argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 1. Risk: encouraging CMP adoption while missing critical features from native tools.

    Mitigation: rewrite the Helm config management tool as a CMP and test as many common use cases as possible.
-Write a document before starting on the Helm CMP documenting all majore features which must be tested.
+Write a document before starting on the Helm CMP documenting all major features which must be tested.

 ### Upgrade / Downgrade Strategy